Moinuddin9777/Moinuddin9777/README.md

 So...
 What I do ?

 - I work as an SDE - Mobile, most of my work consists of Flutter and Dart
-- My prime areas of expertise are Fintech, eCommerce and IoT
+- My prime domains of expertise are Fintech, eCommerce and IoT
-- Besides this I make fairly good ML projects
+- Besides this I make fairly good ML models

 ---